Aerial view of a construction site with cranes and ongoing building developments in an urban area.

 Both federal and state wage determinations in Ohio include:

-- Total Hourly Rate: This includes the basic hourly wage and fringe benefits.
-Contractors can either provide these fringe benefits directly to workers or pay the equivalent value in cash.
-If fringe benefits are not provided, the full total hourly rate (basic wage + fringe benefits) must be paid to workers in cash.
+• Total Hourly Rate: The sum of the basic hourly rate and fringe benefits.
+Contractors can provide bona fide fringe benefits or pay the equivalent value as additional cash on top of the basic rate.
+If no fringe benefits are provided, the full total hourly rate must be paid as cash, matching the basic rate plus the fringe rate listed on the applicable determination.

 Compliance for Contractors and Subcontractors